Stolen Vehicle Tracing - Telematics / Geolocation / Connected Services - Privacy Statement

 On the basis of consent and an active stolen signal on the VIN, DIGITPOL will request by API to the car manufacture the geolocation of the stolen vehicle.
 DIGITPOL’s SMVIU database is configured to terminate the API with the car manufacture when the stolen signal is removed.
 DIGITPOL will only have access to a vehicle data from a manufacture when the owner has given consent and when the stolen signal is active.

 Technical or vehicle data can in accordance with CJEU - C‑175/20 - SIA ‘SS’ (Opinion of AG Bobek) fall under Personal Data in reference to Art.
 4 of the GDPR, if that data with reasonable means allows to identify a specific individual.
 For such a qualification it is neither relevant whether data compromises technical data, nor whether data is vehicle generated or provided by the customer.
 DIGITPOL has no capability or access to identify the vehicles owner or any data related to the owner.
 DIGITPOL will receive only data related to a vehicle.
-We do treat data as personal data.
+After intensive research, based on several directives', it is clear the a VIN and a License Plate is personal data even if it is classified as technical vehicle data, it is identifiable to a sole identity therefore that is personal data and we, DIGITPOL do treat vehicle data as personal data.

 Responsible party to collect consent from a user.